calvinchengx/meteor-demo/README.md

-# A simple demo project demonstrating the use of meteor.js and rethinkdb
+# A simple demo project demonstrating the use of meteor.js and mongodb pub-sub

 ## Get started